Sound technical content, curated with aloha by

 A. Hi Randal.
 Is the object of your work to develop your own unique plating process, or is the object of your work to do something with that electroless nickel plated stainless steel object?
 The reason I ask is that students often assume that the way one obtains a plating solution is by mixing commodity chemicals together -- but in fact "nobody" in the Western world ever does that ... rather, we buy proprietary plating processes that are the result of decades of careful development effort, and which contain small amounts of numerous trade secret chemicals.

 I'm not sure exactly what "unsuccessful" means.
 It's not sticking, it's not thick enough, the vessel spontaneously plates out, or nothing is happening whatsoever?
 But the first issue to address is that you probably can't successfully plate electroless nickel onto stainless without preceding it with a Wood's Nickel Strike.
-So you might as well do things in the right order from the start.
+So you might as well do things in that order from the start.
 You'll find numerous threads about Wood's Nickel on this site if there isn't enough info on this thread.
 And are you positive that the article is spotlessly clean to a waterbreak-free condition before you are attempting to plate it?
 Good luck!

 Regards,